Physics177-2018/Physics177-2018.github.io/README.md

 **[Lecture 19](https://github.com/Physics177-2018/Lecture_19)**: Now that you can code, what can you do with your newfound superpowers?
 Today: how to get involved in research as an undergraduate, how to apply for graduate school.
 [Overleaf for LaTeX](https://www.overleaf.com).
 REU lists: [NSF](https://www.nsf.gov/crssprgm/reu/list_result.jsp?unitid=69), [SULI](https://science.energy.gov/wdts/suli/)

+**Lecture 20**: Crash course introduction to LaTeX and BibTeX.
+Prof. Tanedo's AMA.
+Naive thoughts on succeeding in the next stage of your lives.

 **"Final exam"**: Rochelle Silva's [Kaggle Titanic tutorial](https://www.kaggle.com/rochellesilva/simple-tutorial-for-beginners).
 Createa  Kaggle account, sign up for the Titanic tutorial, folllow Rochelle Silva's tutorial, upload the Jupyter notebook to GitHub.
 Due Friday, June 15th.

 ## Miscellaneous